Ramya152/OtakuViz/README.md

 * Mean Absolute Error (MAE): Measures the average absolute differences between predicted and actual scores. <br />

 <h3>Ethical Concerns</h3>
-Privacy and Data Handling: OtakuViz uses publicly available anime data for analysis and recommendations.
+<b>Privacy and Data Handling:</b> OtakuViz uses publicly available anime data for analysis and recommendations.
 However, privacy concerns may arise if users' personal information or preferences are linked with their usage data.
 We ensure that only anonymized data is used for analysis to protect user privacy. <br />
-Bias and Fairness: The recommendation system in OtakuViz relies on algorithms that may exhibit bias based on the data they are trained on.
+<b>Bias and Fairness:</b> The recommendation system in OtakuViz relies on algorithms that may exhibit bias based on the data they are trained on.
 Efforts have been made to mitigate bias, but users should be aware that algorithmic recommendations may not always be fair or inclusive. <br />
-Algorithmic Accountability: While algorithms power many features in OtakuViz, they are not infallible.
+<b>Algorithmic Accountability:</b> While algorithms power many features in OtakuViz, they are not infallible.
 There is ongoing work to ensure that algorithms used in the app are accountable, transparent, and continuously improved to minimize unintended consequences.